 2. What lender fees are associated with getting the mortgage?

 Lenders need to make a buck somehow.
-If a lender is upfront about their fees, you can rest-assure there will be no surprises along the way of paying off your mortgage.
+If a lender is upfront about their fees, you can rest-assured there will be no surprises along the way.

 3. Are there any prepayment penalties?